Grammarly vs Ginger: Which One is Better For You?

 • Ginger supports multiple languages and allows you to edit them, whereas Grammarly only supports English.

-• You can see your content score on the Grammarly editor, whereas Ginger does not show any content score on their editor.
+• You can see your content score in the Grammarly editor, whereas Ginger does not show any content score in its editor.

-• Grammarly comes with an in-built plagiarism checker, whereas Ginger does not have one.
+• Grammarly has an in-built plagiarism checker, whereas Ginger does not.

-• You can translate your content into 40 different languages on Ginger, whereas Grammarly does not offer any translation feature.
+• Ginger supports 40 different languages, whereas Grammarly does not offer a translation feature.

 • Grammarly offers a tone suggestion feature where you can change your article’s tone into eight different tones, whereas Ginger does not offer any tone suggestion feature.